Engineering Manufacturing Technician Apprenticeship (Standard)

 Engineering Manufacturing Technicians gather information and data from a range of sources and analyse the information/data.
 They make decisions, solve problems and produce and/or update technical documentation, reports or specifications covering areas such as quality, reliability, production schedules/targets, costing or other technical documentation that informs others what needs to be done – such as how a product must be designed, manufactured, tested, modified, maintained, stored, transported, commissioned or decommissioned.

-The broad purpose of the technicians is to provide specialist technical support for engineers, so that organisations can develop, produce or test new/existing products, processes, or procedures to meet a customer specification in terms of quality, cost and delivery, as efficiently and effectively as possible.
+This apprenticeship will provide specialist technical support for engineers, so that organisations can develop, produce or test new/existing products, processes, or procedures to meet customer specification.

 During this apprenticeship, you will be required to learn the following knowledge, skills and behaviours: